bag3557/react-hooks/README.md

 useContext- Share state between components - Global state management</br>
 useReducer + useContext

+## useCallback

+#### What?

+useCallback is a hook that will return a memoized version of the callback function that only changes if one of the dependencies has changed.<br/>

+#### Why?

+It is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.

+#### How?

 ## Hooks so far

 useState - state</br>
 useEffect - side effects</br>
 useContext - context API</br>
 useReducer - reducers</br>
+useCallback - reducers</br>

 # Notes